AuroraMaster/react-native-ohos-library/en/beeshell.md

 > [!TIP] The "HarmonyOS Support" column shows HarmonyOS support status: yes, no, or partially.
 Usage is cross-platform; effects match iOS or Android.

 ### 1. Actionsheet - Bottom Action Menu Component
+Inherits all Props and Methods of the SlideModal component.

 | Name | Description | Type | Required | Platform | HarmonyOS Support |
 | ---- | ----------- | ---- | -------- | -------- | ------------------ |